Maya9-12/Fullstack-Development/README.md

-#Functionality
+## Functionality

--How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?
+### How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?